 The parades put on by the more recently founded "Super Krewes" are much larger in scale.
 The floats are often several times the size of the floats in the old line parades.
 In lieu of balls, the Super Krewes have lavish parties immediately after their parades, and feature celebrity kings.
 The Super Krewe parades start the Saturday before Mardi Gras with Endymion.
 The next night is Bacchus.
 Both founded in the 1960's, Bacchus and Endymion are the "granddaddies" of the Super Krewes.
 The day before Mardi Gras is known as Lundi Gras (Fat Monday).
 The newest of the Super Krewes, Orpheus parades the night of Lundi Gras.

-Mardi Gras Parades:
+Mardi Gras Parades

 Almost all of the New Orleans parades travel down St. Charles Avenue and into the Central Business District.
 The one notable exception is Endymion, which travels into the Central Business District from Canal Street.
 Very few parades actually go into the French Quarter because of the narrow streets in this old, historic section of town.
 If you want to see a parade, you have to leave the French Quarter, or at least go to Canal Street at the edge of the French Quarter.

-Mardi Gras Throws:
+Mardi Gras Throws

 Of course, the main items are the Mardi Gras beads.
 But they also throw plastic cups and doubloons (coins) with the date and the krewe's theme for the year.
 Some of the parades have throws that are unique to the krewe.
 For instance, the riders of krewe of Zulu make hand painted and beautifully decorated coconuts.
 Although city law makes it illegal to throw these, the riders are allowed to hand one to you.
 A Zulu coconut is probably the highest prized throw in Mardi Gras and if you're lucky enough to get one you get bragging rights.

 Float riders carry special throws, like stuffed animals, for the small children along this part of the parade route.
 Because this area is traditionally a family area the mood is friendly and G-rated.

-It All Ends at Midnight:
+It All Ends at Midnight

 No matter what goes on during the carnival season and specifically on Mardi Gras day on Bourbon Street, it all ends exactly at midnight.
 At the stroke of midnight, Lent starts and the party ends.
 Mounted police leading a parade of large street cleaners clear Bourbon Street.
 So, it's best to be off Bourbon Street before midnight.
 Many newcomers to Mardi Gras either don't know this or don't believe it and get caught up in the fray.
 Believe it, the party ends at midnight.

 So, come to Mardi Gras and don't be afraid to have a good time.
-Remember you can come alone and see the sites on Bourbon Street, or bring the kids and stay on St. Charles Avenue.
+Remember, you can come alone and see the sites on Bourbon Street, or bring the kids and stay on St. Charles Avenue.